A Brief History of Girton Grammar School

 As founding Headmaster, Clayton Jones was an iconic figure.
 He oversaw the first 17 years of Girton Grammar School’s existence and it was his drive and vision which sustained the School through the difficult early years and under his continued leadership, the thriving new School grew and prospered.
-Since Mr Jones’ retirement as Headmaster at the end of the 2009 School year, Mr Matthew Maruff has continued to lead the School with distinction, drive, integrity and purpose.
+Since Mr Jones’ retirement as Headmaster at the end of the 2009 School year, Mr Matthew Maruff continued to lead the School with distinction, drive, integrity and purpose.
 The end of 2020 will see Dr Clayton Massey stepping in to guide Girton’s next chapter as the eighteenth Head.

 In the years since Girton Grammar School’s formation the school’s student population has grown from 302 in 1993 to more than 1200 today and the School has earned an exceptional reputation as being a provider of excellence in education for young people in Bendigo and throughout the region.